 Tomb of Fra Angelico

-A short distance from Michelangelo’s statue lies the tomb of the Florentine painter, Fra Angelico, who died in Rome on February 18th, 1455.
-Fra Angelico was also a Dominican priest, which is why Santa Maria sopra Minerva became his final resting place.
+A short distance from Michelangelo’s statue, in the vestibule that leads to a back door, is the tomb of the Florentine painter, Fra Angelico, who died in Rome on February 18th 1455.
+Fra Angelico was also a member of the Dominicans, which is why Santa Maria sopra Minerva became his final resting place.

 The great Baroque sculptor Gian Lorenzo Bernini (1598-1680) was to the 17th century what Michelangelo had been to the 16th and Santa Maria sopra Minerva is fortunate enough to boast two documented works by the master.
 His polychrome monument to Suor Maria Raggi adorns the fifth pillar on the left side of the nave.
 It was created after 1647, the year Lorenzo Raggi, one of her descendants, became a cardinal.
 His name, and that of Ottaviano and Tommaso Raggi, are noted in the Latin inscription at the bottom of the memorial.
 Maria Raggi (1552-1600) was a nun, who lived in a palazzo near the church.
 Extremely pious, she spent much of her day in prayer and reportedly performed many miracles.

-Bernini’s animated bust of Giovanni Vigevano is the highlight of the funerary monument, which stands between the third and fourth chapels off the left aisle.
+Bernini’s animated bust of Giovanni Vigevano is the highlight of the funerary monument that stands between the third and fourth chapels off the left aisle.
 The whole monument was once thought to be his work, but most scholars now think that only the bust can be securely attributed to him.
 Bernini was only a teenager when he carved it.

 When you leave the church look out for an image of a dog seated on a book with a torch in its mouth, which can be seen over the side doors.
 The Dominicans were often known as the Domini Canes (Dogs of the Lord); the torch represents the flame of Christian truth, which the Dominican Order worked to promote in its battle against heresy.